Harshal0902/Money-Trek/README.md

 ## 🚀 What's next for Gam-Learn

 - Adding more languages
-- Infromation of nearby place(eg. hotal, restaurent)
+- Infromation of nearby place(eg. hotel, restaurent)

 ## Installing and running